-Yes, really!
-Think about it: this may be the original Red Velvet cake.
-Who knows, this might become your favorite way to eat beets.
-It is also great for disposing of leftovers.
-The first time I made this cake, my family was skeptical.
+The first time I made this beet chocolate cake, my family was skeptical.
 However, when it came out of the oven, the first loaf disappeared within 20 minutes (I timed it).
 You can almost persuade yourself that it’s healthy.

-- 1 c (2 sticks) unsalted butter, divided
+- 1 cup unsalted butter (2 sticks) divided

 - 3 eggs

 - 2 cups mashed or puréed cooked beets at room temperature

 - 1 tsp vanilla extract

 - Grease and flour 2 standard loaf pans.
 Preheat oven to 375˚ F.

 - Melt the chocolate with the 1/4 c of the butter, stir well until smooth.
 Let this mixture cool slightly.

 - Combine the dry ingredients: flour, baking soda, and salt - in a medium bowl, and stir this mixture well to combine it.
 You could sift it together if you prefer.

 - In a separate large mixing bowl, cream 3/4 butter and the brown sugar until lighter in color and fluffy.
 Beat in the eggs, one at a time.